MPs to debate petition relating to endometriosis and PCOS

 12 October 2021

-On Monday 18 October, MPs will debate a petition relating to endometriosis and polycystic ovary syndrome (PCOS).
+On Monday 1 November, MPs will debate a petition relating to endometriosis and polycystic ovary syndrome (PCOS).
 This debate had to be rescheduled from 18 October, following the tragic death of Sir David Amess MP.

 - Read the debate transcript (available shortly after the conclusion of the debate)

 - Follow the Committee on Twitter and join the discussion using #EndoPCOSDebate

 The debate will be opened by Taiwo Owatemi MP, a member of the Petitions Committee, and MPs from all parties can take part.
 Maria Caulfield MP, Minister for Patient Safety and Primary Care, will respond on behalf of the Government.